-Medicare is a federal healthcare program that is used primarily by people over age 65.
-People of any age with disabilities and those with end stage renal disease or Amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease) are also able to receive Medicare.
+Medicare is a federal healthcare program that is used primarily by people age 65 and older.
+People of any age with disabilities and those with end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS) are also able to receive Medicare.

-Your eligibility for Medicare Part C in California is based on the county and zip code of your primary residence.
+Medicare Part C eligibility in California is based on the county and ZIP code of your primary residence.

-Medicare Part B covers medically-necessary services, such as doctor’s appointments and ambulance services.
+Medicare Part B covers medically necessary services, such as doctor’s appointments and ambulance services.
 It also covers preventive care, such as many vaccines.
-Along with Part A, Medicare Part B makes up original, or traditional Medicare.
+Along with Part A, Medicare Part B makes up original Medicare.
 You will have to pay a monthly premium for Medicare Part B.